Belgium Travel Tips: 19 Things That Will Make Your Trip Easier

 In general, the people of Belgium are super nice and speak perfect English.
 That’s along with their native Flemish (in the north) or French (in the south).
 In Brussels, people usually speak all three, or rather a mix of French and Dutch, and English on top of that.

-More on the languages of Belgium (plus history, geography, economics, etc.) in our Belgium Background article.
+More on the languages of Belgium (plus history, geography, economics, etc.) in our Interesting Facts about Belgium article.

 You’ll feel right at home in Belgium.
 Belgium’s infrastructure, in general, is top notch and tourists benefit from it greatly.